 There is some evidence of the sort of hard, scratchy plastics that used to dominate, but they’re positioned low in the cabin of the Hyundai Ioniq and in areas you’ll rarely, if ever, touch.
 That’s more apparent in the post-2019 facelifted cars with their smarter interior styling, the cabin not just getting a visual lift but a boost in quality.

 The heater controls are an exception, with Hyundai replacing the simple physical buttons of the pre-facelifted Ioniq with touch sensitive ones that are a pain to use.

-Infotainment: touchscreen, USB, nav and stereo in the Hyundai Ioniq
+Infotainment: Touchscreen, USB, nav and stereo in the Hyundai Ioniq

-Ioniqs above it in the range add sat nav, with Bluelink (Hyundai’s connected services), Infinity Sound System, a wireless charging pad for your phone and that larger 10.25-inch central touchscreen and 7-inch screen in place of conventional instrumentation.
+Hyundai Ioniqs above it in the range add sat nav, with Bluelink (Hyundai’s connected services), Infinity Sound System, a wireless charging pad for your phone and that larger 10.25-inch central touchscreen and 7-inch screen in place of conventional instrumentation.